Joseph Wharton Lippincott

 Joseph Wharton Lippincott (February 28, 1887 - October 22, 1976) was a noted publisher, author, naturalist, and sportsman.
 He was the grandson of Joshua Ballinger Lippincott, founder of Philadelphia publisher J.B.
 Lippincott Company, and of industrialist Joseph Wharton, founder of the Wharton School of Business of the University of Pennsylvania.

 Biography

-Lippincott was born in Philadelphia, Pennsylvania, the son of J. Bertram Lippincott, one of the three children of Joshua Bertram Lippincott, and Joanna Wharton Lippincott, one of the three daughters of Joseph Wharton.
-He was educated at the Episcopal Academy and the Wharton School, from which he graduated in 1908.
+Lippincott was born in Philadelphia, Pennsylvania, the son of Joshua Bertram Lippincott, one of the four children of publisher Joshua Ballinger Lippincott and Joanna Wharton, one of the three daughters of industrialist Joseph Wharton.
+He was educated at the Episcopal Academy and the Wharton School of the University of Pennsylvania, from which he graduated in 1908.
 Following college, he joined J. B. Lippincott & Co., the family publishing firm he would serve for fifty years, including as president from 1927 until 1948, and then as chairman of the board until his retirement in 1958.
+Throughout his life, Lippincott was an enthusiastic sportsman.